oligamiq/wearos_rust/README.md

 # What this is
-`Hello, world!` from WearOs example
+`Hello, world!` from WearOS example

 # run
-Connect WearOs by ADB
+Connect WearOS by ADB

 Install `cargo dinghy` and
 ```bash